Transfer Credit Policy

 Credits earned at institutions outside the United States are considered for transferability on a case-by-case basis.
 Students should submit an official English evaluation completed by an approved credential evaluator.
 Course descriptions and/or syllabi also should be translated into English and submitted to the College of Professional Studies Office of Admissions.

-Once a new student has been accepted into a program, a major has been declared, and all official transcripts and/or exam results have been received, the College of Professional Studies Office of Admissions conducts an official transfer credit evaluation within the first academic term.
+Once a new student has been accepted into a program, a major has been declared, and all official transcripts and/or exam results have been received, the College of Professional Studies Office of Registrar Operations conducts an official transfer credit evaluation within the first academic term.
 Students may be required to provide additional documentation for transfer credit evaluation.